Helping dogs with a legal problem

-- Your dog will not be considered dangerously out of control if the person attacked is a burglar or trespasser and the attack takes place within your private dwelling.
-However, this exception does not extend to any area of your garden.
+- Your dog will not be considered dangerously out of control if the person attacked is a burglar or trespasser.
+However the attack must take place within your private dwelling but does not extend to any area of your garden.
 This places the obligation squarely on dog owners to ensure that their gardens are safe and secure.

-- An alternative is to train your dog that it is not acceptable for him to approach the door and that he is to sit back and wait for you to deal with the situation.
-If this kind of behaviour training is beyond you, we may be able to help.
+- An alternative is to train your dog that it is not acceptable for him to approach the door.
+Teach him to sit back and wait for you to deal with the situation.
+If this kind of behaviour training is beyond you, I may be able to help.

 - How your dog greets people is also very important.
-If your dog jumps up at visitors it may be interpreted by that person as threatening behaviour even though you may feel he is just being friendly.
-Again, we can help you to modify this kind of behaviour.
+You may consider your dog friendly.
+However, if your dog jumps up at visitors, the visitor may see that as threatening behaviour.
+Again, I can help you to modify this kind of behaviour.

 Owning a dog means that you must act responsibly.
-If you give the matter thought and take steps to ensure that visitors and your dog are safe then you are unlikely to fall foul of the law.
+Give the matter thought, take steps to ensure that visitors and your dog are safe.
+If you do you are unlikely to fall foul of the law.